Latest Blog Posts

 [More after the jump...]

-A quick review of last night's "Happy Endings" coming up just as soon as I learn a hundred dollar lesson...
+A review of tonight's "Awake" coming up just as soon as I learn a hundred dollar lesson...